 Beer is one of the oldest foods in existence.
 Archaeologists have found evidence of beer fermentation in the first Mesopotamian civilization.
 After some more research, they realized that the Mesopotamians were storing grains for bread but the storage spaces would get damp.

-The damp space cause the grain to ferment and rather than throw it away, they mixed it with water, hops, and yeast to create the drink we all know and love today.
+The damp space causes the grain to ferment and rather than throw it away, they mixed it with water, hops, and yeast to create the drink we all know and love today.

 A Doctor Created Corn Flakes